Kim Jong-un’s Wife Ri Sol-Ju: Unknown Facts About The Most Powerful North Korean Woman

 Contradictory to all these, many reports have even claimed in the past that Kim’s wife was even a member of a pop girl group Bochonbo Electronic Music Band in North Korea.
 Though it has never been confirmed, as the North Korean officials launched a campaign to confiscate all the compact disks or any other proof of Sol-Ju’s life as a pop star.

-Affair With Kim Jong-un:
+Affair With Kim Jong-un

 In 2012, BBC quoted an analyst Cheong Seong-chang who spoke to The Korea Times of South Korea and reported that Kim’s father and the former dictator of North Korea, Kim Jong-il had hastily arranged his son’s marriage after suffering a massive stroke in 2008.